LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: LPFRS_PMP

 ``LPFRS_PMP``    type: ``integer``    default: ``0``
     Location of the pump.
-0 no pump at all (default), 1 - lower PFR, 2 - outer SOL, 3 - upper PFR, 4 - inner SOL
+0 no pump at all (default), 1 - SN of lower DN PFR, 2 - (outer) SOL, 3 - upper DN PFR, 4 - inner SOL for DN

 .. index:: NPFRGRP